Table of Contents

 If you are looking to support your body's natural longevity and vitality, you might consider alternating your focus toward cellular health with NMN NAD+ Gummies or supporting your skin and joints with Marine Collagen Tablets 1200mg, both of which fit easily into a daily wellness routine.

 It isn't just prescription drugs you need to worry about.
-Common over-the-counter medicines can also be affected by berberine.
+Common over-the-counter medicines, particularly naproxen and other NSAIDs (Non-Steroidal Anti-Inflammatory Drugs), can be significantly affected by berberine.

 Dextromethorphan (Cough Suppressant)